LEAP Course Descriptions

 The Core Curriculum is designed to provide students a breadth of knowledge and experience in order to fulfill the requirements of the liberal arts degree.

-Students continue to develop the rhetorical and critical thinking skills they need to analyze texts and to structure complex arguments.
-In addition, students practice evaluating sources, exploring arguments through library research, and supporting original theses with appropriate evidence.
-Through a scaffolded process, students write and revise two or more essays, at least one of which is a substantial research essay of 8-12 pages that presents an extended argument.
-This course prepares students for the Writing in the Disciplines courses that they will encounter in their major.
-It requires the completion of at least 5,000 words of formal writing, and an additional 2,500 words of informal writing practice.
-A grade of at least C- in English 4 is prerequisite to enrollment in English 5.
-A grade of at least C- in English 5 is prerequisite to enrollment in Writing in the Disciplines courses.
+In this course, students develop advanced information evaluation and research practices and the rhetorical and critical thinking skills needed to structure complex arguments.
+In addition, students practice evaluating sources, exploring arguments through library research, and conducting research.
+This course prepares students for the Writing in the Disciplines courses in their major and requires the completion of at least 5,000 words of graded formal writing, and an additional 1,000 words of informal writing practice.

 A reflective examination of basic mathematical ideas and patterns.
 Through participation in the discovery and development of mathematical ideas the student will view the subject as a vehicle for human creativity.
 The course traces the historical and contemporary role of appropriate mathematical topics.